AndrewXeno/CSSE7023-Assignments/README.md

 ## Assignment 2

-A method for reading in the sections of a track from a file, and a method for allocating routes to trains (so that they don’t collide).
+A method for reading in the sections of a track from a file, and a method for allocating routes to trains (so that they do not collide).

 ## Assignment 3

 A GUI for simulating the behaviour of a train management system using the Model-View-Controller design pattern.

-## A method for reading in the sections of a track from a file, and a method for allocating routes to trains (so that they don’t collide).